 The Secretary shall notify each school that its approval status will expire not less than six months prior to its expiration and shall provide the date by which its application for reapproval is due to the Secretary.
-The same application process described in Subsection 2224.1 shall apply, except that any school whose accreditation period exceeds five years must produce a supplemental interim report from the accrediting agency during the last year of its five-year approval by the Board that provides information necessary to assure the Board that the school meets the approval standards.
-If such proof of compliance with approval standards cannot be shown, then the school must undergo the approval process set forth in Section 2223 (Procedures for Approved Independent Schools and Approved Independent Schools Ineligible to Receive Public Funds), Section 2226 (Application), and Section 2227 (Approval), prior to expiration of its current approval period by the Board
+The same application process described in Subsection 2224.1 shall apply, except that any school whose accreditation period exceeds five years must produce a be supplementaled with an interim report from the accrediting agency during the last year of its five-year approval by the Board that provides information necessary to assure the Board that the school meets is meeting the approval standards.-If such proof of compliance with approval standards cannot be shown, then the school must undergo the approval process set forth in Section 2223 (Procedures for Approved Independent Schools and Approved Independent Schools Ineligible to Receive Public Funds), Section 2226 (Application), and Section 2227 (Approval), prior to expiration of its current approval period by the Board.-A school accredited by a state or regional agency recognized by the State Board school shall notify the Agency within five days of a change to its accreditation.

-Section 2225 Tuition from Public Funds
+Section 2225 Tuition from Public Funds-

-2225.1 Tuition for Independent Schools in Vermont
+2225.1 Tuition for Independent Schools in Vermont-

-Tuition shall not be paid from public funds to any independent elementary or secondary school in Vermont unless the school satisfies the requirements in Subsection 2223.5 (Annual Compliance Assurance), Section 2226 (Application), Section 2227 (Approval) or Section 2224 (Alternate Approval Process), as well as Section 2229 (Approval to Receive Public Tuition, Special Education Tuition).
+Tuition shall not be paid from public funds to any independent elementary or secondary school in Vermont unless the school satisfies the requirements in Subsection 2223.5 (Annual Compliance Assurance), SBE Rule Section 2226 (Application), SBE Rule Section 2227 (Approval) or Section 2224 (Alternate Approval Process), as well as and SBE Rule Section 2229 (Approval to Receive Public Tuition, Special Education Tuition).
 Notwithstanding this prohibition, tuition may be paid from public funds in cases where:

-- (a) There is an order from a court or from a due process hearing pursuant to Subsection 2365.1.6 (Due Process Complaint Procedures) requiring such payment, or - (b) The Secretary has approved an exception for a placement in an independent school pursuant to Subsection 2230.1 (Exceptional Circumstances Approval Process).
+- (a) There is an order from a court or from a due process hearing pursuant to SBE RuleSubsection 2365.1.6 (Due Process Complaint Procedures)-requiring such payment, or - (b) The Secretary has approved an exception for a placement in an independent school pursuant to SEE RuleSubsection 2230.1 (Exceptional Circumstances Approval Process).